 Mrs Ransome wrote to Titty’s mother, Dora Altounyan, from Wroxham.
 This postcard was kindly shown to us by Ted Alexander who rescued it from certain destruction.

 I thought I was far too fair to play Titty but Mrs Ransome approved.
-Despite Ransome’s book illustrations of girls with dark hair, she was most decisive about casting children with English colouring.
-The idea was that anyone watching could easily associate with us.
+Despite Ransome’s book illustrations of girls with dark hair, she was most decisive about casting “An English rose” to play Titty and that the children should have British colouring.
+The idea was that viewers could easily associate with us.
+I am of Scots/English/Irish heritage, like Titty’s grandmothers, but my second name is Rose.

 Hairstylist Ronnie Cogan giving Sophie Neville a Titty hair cut on location